LNG investments vanish in 2020 as coronavirus slashes oil and gas prices

 However, it was not a sign of long-term weakness of the market, they said.

-“Our longer term outlook for increased LNG demand has not changed,” Anatol Feygin, executive vice president and CEO of U.S. major LNG producer Cheniere said.
+“Our longer term outlook for increased LNG demand has not changed,” Anatol Feygin, executive vice president and chief commercial officer of U.S. major LNG producer Cheniere (LNG.A) said.

 Reporting by Ekaterina Kravtsova in London and Scott DiSavino in New York, Additional reporting by Ron Bousso in London; Editing by Veronica Brown and Jan Harvey